lawrancej/CompilerDesign/textbook/07-optimization.md

 - Definitions of uncalled functions
 - Computations that do not affect output
 - `if (false) { /* Dead code */ }`

+### Complexity
+#### Many Optimizations Are NP-Complete
+In compiler design, many code optimization problems are NP-complete, or undecidable.
+NP-complete problems are decision problems that take a long and inefficient amount of time to find a solution, yet verifying the solution can be done quickly.
+NP stands for “nondeterministic polynomial time”, referring to running time of an algorithm that can exhibit different behaviors or different runs.
+Undecidable problems are decision problems that a single algorithm is not sufficient to accurately lead to a correct answer.
+#### Memory Major Limitation in Other
+Memory limitations exist for optimization, as optimization is a cpu-heavy and memory heavy process.
+In addition, even the programmer’s time to wait for a compiler to complete also places restrictions on optimization.